osl-incubator/pyreaddbc/README.md

 (https://github.com/eaglebh/blast-dbf).

 [PySUS](https://github.com/AlertaDengue/PySUS) has further extended and adapted this code to create **pyreaddbc**.
-The original work of Mark Adler and Pablo Fonseca.
+The original work of Mark Adler and Pablo Fonseca is much appreciated for its contribution to this project.

 **Note**: *pyreaddbc* is maintained with funding from [AlertaDengue](https://github.com/AlertaDengue).